marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 > The manifest for web applications is a simple JSON file that gives you, the developer, the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the device home screen), direct what the user can launch, and more importantly how they can launch it.

-The manifest enables your web app to have a more native-like presence on the user's homescreen.
+The manifest enables your web app to have a more native-like presence on the user's home screen.
 It allows the app to be launched in full-screen mode (without a URL bar), provides control over the screen orientation, and in recent versions of Chrome on Android supports defining a [splash screen](https://developers.google.com/web/updates/2015/10/splashscreen?hl=en) and [theme color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android?hl=en) for the address bar.
 A manifest also defines a set of icons by size and density used for the splash screen and the home screen icon.

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to homescreen, launch from homescreen and full-screen app-like experiences."/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to home screen, launch from home screen and full-screen app-like experiences."/>

 The [Web Starter Kit](https://github.com/google/web-starter-kit/blob/master/app/manifest.json) and the [Google Chrome samples](https://github.com/GoogleChrome/samples/tree/0768ee71e4548f779219798d8c83fdcc67b469e8/web-application-manifest) both contain sample manifests.
 Bruce Lawson wrote a [manifest generator](http://brucelawson.github.io/manifest/) and Mounir Lamouri wrote a handy [web manifest validator](https://mounirlamouri.github.io/manifest-validator/).
 Both are worth checking out.